victorjohnsonk/victorjohnsonblog.github.io/_posts/2022/09/2022-09-03-Office for National Statistics (ONS): The best source for Open Data.md

 ---
 layout: post
-title:  "Office for National Statistics (ONS): The best source for Open Data" permalink : /office-for-national-statistics-the-best-source-for-open-data
+title:  "Office for National Statistics (ONS): The best source for Open Data" description : "Discover why the Office for National Statistics (ONS) is the best source for open data in the UK.
+Explore its role in providing accurate, reliable statistics for decision-making, policy development, and academic research.
+Learn about key datasets like the UK Census, Labour Force Survey, and more." permalink : /office-for-national-statistics-the-best-source-for-open-data
 author: admin
 categories: [ open-data ]